 D is for dassies

-This creature, also known as the Rock Hyrax, is one of the characters you’re sure to meet at Cape Point, Table Mountain, or basically anywhere you find rocky outcrops.
+This creature, also known as the Rock Hyrax, is one of the characters you’re sure to meet at Cape Point, Table Mountain, or pretty much anywhere else you find rocky outcrops.
 They’re social animals, living in groups of up to 80.
 These furry brown creatures use sentinels as a lookout and have 21 different vocal signals to communicate danger.
 Unlike most mammals, they can’t fully regulate their temperature, which explains their sun lounging.
 Look out for them on your adventures, and keep an eye out for other urban wildlife in Cape Town!

 E is for eating

 Cape Town is a foodie’s paradise!
-There are always trendy new eateries popping up, and there are many firm favourites that locals swear by.
+There are always trendy new eateries popping up, and there are many firm favourites that locals love.
 You’ll also find many award-winning fine-dining restaurants, and cooking courses like the Bo-Kaap Cooking Tour, which will allow you to take the unique Cape Town cuisine home with you!